s5y-ux/s5y-ux/README.md

 Phone: +1 (805) 826 - 1586

-🔭 I’m currently working on ISS Recorder and Glow Plug Relay
+🔭 I’m currently working on an ISS Python Package and Some Pretty Gnarly Malware

-🌱 I’m currently learning FileMaker and Pandas
+🌱 I’m currently learning FileMaker, Pandas, and MonkeyBread